-A music minor consists of four music history/theory courses (two at the 200 level or above) and one elective in music history, theory, or performance.
+A music minor consists of four music history/theory courses and one elective in music history, theory, or performance.
+Normally, at least two courses must be at the 200 level or above.
 A minimum of 12 semester hours must be taken within the department to complete a minor in music.